Stock show vendors display their products all throughout The Monument

 The Monument hosts hundreds of vendors during the Black Hills Stock Show and Rodeo.

 RAPID CITY, S.D.
-(KOTA) - On Friday, the 65th Annual Blacks Hills Stock Show and Rodeo began with the PRCA Extreme Bull-riding event,
+(KEVN) - On Friday, the 65th Annual Blacks Hills Stock Show and Rodeo began with the PRCA Extreme Bull-riding event,

 As rodeo events roll on throughout the week, the Monument has more to offer outside of the arena.